JamesLowther/blog/content/index.md

 ---
 title: Welcome!
-description: "My name is James Lowther, and welcome to my blog!
-This is a space where I'll post interesting technical projects I'm working on, write-ups from security competitions, tech-related guides/walkthroughs, and any other thoughts."
 ---
-**Hello!**

 My name is **James Lowther**, and welcome to my blog!

 This is a space where I'll post interesting technical projects I'm working on, write-ups from security competitions, tech-related guides/walkthroughs, and any other thoughts.